jayeshchauhan/SKANDA/README.md

 How to use
 ==========

 * [Skanda.docx]  (https://github.com/jayeshchauhan/SKANDA/blob/master/Skanda.docx) is an article written by me, to use Skanda efficiently.
-You can download it at your will.
+Download, at your will.